Helpful tips on how to find clients as a new freelance writer.

 It’s essentially a fraudulent check, which is why they want you to cash it so fast.
 They want you to be able to cash the check and send them the money before the bank finds out it’s not good a couple of days later.
 So, just be careful, and if your gut instinct tells you something is wrong, there probably is.

 Problogger has a great job board.
 I’ve actually found jobs here.
 The Freelance Writers Den also post writing projects.
 Carol Tice runs the Freelance Writers Den.
-It only opens a couple times of year, but it also includes classes and information on how to get better clients and become a better writer.
+It only opens a couple of times of a year, but it also includes classes and information on how to get better clients and become a better writer.

 I keep hearing more about MediaBistro, so I decided to add it.
 I’ve personally never used it, but some reputable people recommend it, and it’s more than a job board.
 It also has helpful information for writers.
 WritersWeekly is another great job board, and it also includes information for writers that is useful and entertaining.